airbytehq/airbyte/docs/integrations/sources/google-sheets.md

 - 300 read requests per minute per project
 - 60 requests per minute per user per project

 Airbyte batches requests to the API in order to efficiently pull data and respect these rate limits.
-We recommend not using the same service user for more than 3 instances of the Google Sheets source connector to ensure high transfer speeds.
+We recommend not using the same user or service account for more than 3 instances of the Google Sheets source connector to ensure high transfer speeds.

 ## Changelog